Four little words that are often overlooked when it comes to your branding are vision, mission, purpose and values.

 Often when I mention these, people assume that they’re the same thing or we put them to the back of our mind in the ‘things that big corporate companies need but I definitely don’t’ box.
 Your vision, mission, purpose and values might be different depending on if you are a larger company with several employees or if you are a one man band and your business is really coming from within you.

 But what are they?
 Aren’t they all kinda the same thing, Amanda?

 And do I even need them?

+Your values, vision, mission and purpose form the building blocks of your branding.
+Without them, your logo, colours, fonts and values won’t do a whole lot for you.
+Don’t worry, you probably already have them, and they’ll be coming through, so don’t stress, but really defining them can help you to be clearer with your messaging, so it’s a good place to start.
 You need to sort out these beauties before you can move on because they inform everything that your brand is made up of.
 If you don’t get clear on your values, vision, mission and purpose, then your brand message won’t be clear to your customers.
 And nobody wants that.

 Here’s my simple way to define your vision, mission, purpose and values to help you to get started: